 If you delete a server, all databases on that server are also deleted and can't be recovered.
 You can't restore a deleted server.
 But if you've configured long-term retention for a database, LTR backups are not deleted.
 You can then use those backups to restore databases on a different server in the same subscription, to a point in time when an LTR backup was taken.
 To learn more, review Restore long-term backup.

-For SQL Database, you can configure full LTR backups for up to 10 years in Azure Blob Storage.
+For SQL Database, you can configure full long-term retention (LTR) backups for up to 10 years in Azure Blob Storage.
 After the LTR policy is configured, full backups are automatically copied to a different storage container weekly.